gravitational/teleport/rfd/0058-desktop-file-transfer.md

 This option is the one most comparable to the [file transfer UX in Guacamole](https://guacamole.apache.org/doc/gug/using-guacamole.html#the-rdp-virtual-drive).
 A notable difference is that as I've envisioned it in Client Option 1, the user will select a file to download from a UI widget, whereas in Guacamole the user initiates a file download by dropping it into the `Download/` directory that is automatically created in the shared drive by Guacamole (this is an option for us as well).

-This option has the disadvantages of Clipboard-Based Option 1, minus the lopsided UX of only using cut/copy/paste on the server side.
+This option has the disadvantages of Full Implementation Option 1, minus the lopsided UX of only using cut/copy/paste on the server side.
 The UX is still relatively asymmetrical in that the user is using browser upload/drag-and-drop and download on the client side, while accessing the native file system on the server side, but the two sides here are more similar as compared to either of the Clipboard-Based options.

 Because this option uses Client Option 1, the `proxy_service` <--> `windows_desktop_service` problem remains.
 Note that Guacamole doesn't have a corollary problem, because their web app (client) is served from the same machine as their server.
 In other words their `proxy_service` equivalent is guaranteed to run on the same machine as their `windows_desktop_service` equivalent, and one can easily talk to the other.

-The `proxy_service` <--> `windows_desktop_service` problem also poses an additional problem here that's not present in Clipboard-Based Option 1 -- because file transfers will appear as a file in a directory on the Windows server, the user will likely have some expectation of that directory persisting between sessions.
+The `proxy_service` <--> `windows_desktop_service` problem also poses an additional problem here that's not present in Full Implementation Option 1 -- because file transfers will appear as a file in a directory on the Windows server, the user will likely have some expectation of that directory persisting between sessions.
 However because the files are in reality in a directory sitting on the `windows_desktop_service` (see RDP Option 2a), and the Teleport cluster can have multiple `windows_desktop_service`'s at once, there would need to be some mechanism to ensure that the user was reconnected with the same `windows_desktop_service` in subsequent sessions in order for the same files to remain accessible (or we would need to devise some other way to share files between `windows_desktop_service`'s).

-This option would use the same `files available` TDP extension as Clipboard-Based Option 1, with the same simplicity vs integrity tradeoff.
+This option would use the same `files available` TDP extension as Full Implementation Option 1, with the same simplicity vs integrity tradeoff.

 This option would work in all browsers.

-### RDP Option 2b + Client Option 2 (Shared-Directory-Based Option 2)
+### RDP Option 2b + Client Option 2 (Full Implementation Option 4)

 With this option, the user initializes server-to-client file transfers by moving a file to a shared directory on the server and finalizes client-to-server file transfers by accessing the file from the shared directory on the server.
 They initialize and finalize client-to-server file transfers the same way, except with a directory on the client.

 #### Discussion

-Similar to Clipboard-Based Option 2, this option eliminates the `proxy_service` <--> `windows_desktop_service` problem entirely.
+Similar to Full Implementation Option 2, this option eliminates the `proxy_service` <--> `windows_desktop_service` problem entirely.
 Unlike that option, the UX of this options is very straightforward.From the user's perspective, it appears that they are mounting a piece of their local filesystem as a shared drive on the remote Windows machine.

 The primary disadvantage of this option is that it would make TDP substantially more complex.
 TDP would need to add messages that are functionally equivalent to the RDP messages needed for shared directory initialization and CRUD operations, which would include most if not all of the messages listed under [3.3.5.2 Drive Redirection Messages](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpefs/77b4e4ae-c25a-4aad-bd93-8c9b1f35291b).
 Our RDP client would receive these RDP messages and pass them into functions that convert them to their TDP equivalents, which would then send them to the browser client.